Xetibo/ReSet-Doc/sections/introduction.typ

 or connect a Bluetooth device, they have to do this with their environment-specific tool.
 To a certain degree, this makes sense, users should only see settings, which they can use within their environment.
-Problems arise when certain environments don't provide their application, or perhaps provide one without the needed functionality.
+Problems arise when certain environments do not provide their application, or perhaps provide one without the needed functionality.

 In this case, users would need to find a variety of different applications which combined offer the same functionality.
 However, due to the split nature of multiple applications, users end up with different levels of polish and different user interfaces.
-Some might argue that this is the point of these minimal environments, as they sometimes intentionally don't offer this type of software by default, but there is also a distinct lack of this type of software.
+Some might argue that this is the point of these minimal environments, as they sometimes intentionally do not offer this type of software by default, but there is also a distinct lack of this type of software.

 A typical example of a minimal environment is a window manager/compositor.